Xlocsinjr/progProject/PROCESS.md

 - Looked up bootstrap.
 Seems like too much work figuring out how it works.
 All visualisations should be visible on the screen and no bootstrap template is needed.
-- Started on the page layout.
-The different divs in the html have temporarily been given a 1px border.
+- Created a layout for the page.
+It might be improved on later but the current layout will suffice for now.